 The feeling of exclusion is uniquely painful whether you're five years old or sixty.
 It's the perception that your strengths and contributions either weren't valued or were overlooked.
 It comes as no surprise that favoritism, in any form, throws a wrench in our progress.
 In the short term it squashes leading indicators, like our effort, intentions to stay, and performance.
 Then at scale it suppresses lagging indicators like retention, engagement performance, and innovation.
-In short, it affects every piece of our organizational ecosystem.
+In short, it drags down every part of our organizational ecosystem.

-Favoritism often gets the spotlight and called out as cronyism, nepotism, bias, or just plain unfairness.
+Favoritism often gets the spotlight and called out as cronyism, nepotism, bias, or just plain discrimination.
 Even if we aren't directly affected, perceiving unfairness at work chips away at our buy-in to the organization's culture and mission.
 We start to question if leaders truly believe in something when they make so many decisions to the contrary.
 Not only do we start to doubt the values our organization espouses, but start to question our trust in leadership.

-We have good news and bad news.
-The good: most of what employees call out as favoritism wasn't an intentional.
-The bad: it still carries the same consequences.
 Most of the time poor communication and a lack of clear direction from leadership are to blame.
-If we don't understand why we're not receiving the same results and recognition for our performance as our peers, I may determine that decisions are made based on personal bias or choosing favorites.
-If we don't understand the criteria for promotions, scheduling, standards, rewards, or assignments, it's understandable we'll reach the conclusion that decisions are based on personal preferences rather than merit.
+Think about it: if we don't understand why we're not receiving the same results and recognition for our performance as our peers, we may determine that decisions are made based on personal preference or choosing favorites.

 Photo by Igor Omilaev on Unsplash